The Best Campervan Oven For Vanlife

 Kitchen with a Camp Chef oven in our bus conversion.

-Not only does the Camp Chef oven have great flexibility with being able to use either a 1lb or larger sized bottle of propane, but most importantly, we find it just works.
+Not only does the Camp Chef oven have great flexibility with using either a 1lb or larger bottle of propane, but most importantly, we find it just works.
 We have zero complaints about either the two-burner stovetop or the oven.
 The stovetop burners have auto ignition, so there’s no need to use a lighter or a match to light the stove.
 The oven also has the same auto spark ignition.

-One of the main reasons we love the Camp Chef oven and have used it in both our bus conversion and our van build is because it is so much cheaper than other options out there.
-It is a good deal at $325 for a full-feature two-burner stove with a built-in oven large enough to bake a pizza.
-If you can wait until a sale, it is possible to get a Camp Chef oven for around the $150 range.
-Making it the cheapest oven and stovetop combo you can get for your campervan or bus conversion.
+One of the main reasons we love the Camp Chef oven and have used it in both our bus conversion and our van build is that it is much cheaper than other options.
+At $325, it is a good deal for a full-feature two-burner stove with a built-in oven large enough to bake a pizza.
+If you can wait until a sale, getting a Camp Chef oven for around the $150 range is possible.
+This makes it the cheapest oven and stovetop combo for your campervan or bus conversion.

-The main thing to consider about using a Camp Chef oven in your campervan is that the stove was initially designed only for outdoor use.
-That does not mean that you cant use it inside, just that there are some steps you will need to take to make sure you install your Camp Chef oven safely.
+When using a Camp Chef oven in your campervan, the main thing to consider is that the stove was initially designed only for outdoor use.
+That does not mean you can’t use it inside; there are some steps you will need to take to ensure you install your Camp Chef oven safely.

 How To Install A Camp Chef Oven In Your Campervan

-The two main safety steps you should take when using a Camp Chef portable oven inside your campervan are propane detection and mitigation of heat transfer.
+The two main safety steps when using a Camp Chef portable oven inside your campervan are propane detection and mitigation of heat transfer.

 Have A Propane Detector

-Propane is the easier of the two parts of using a Camp Chef oven in your campervan or bus conversion.
+Propane is the easiest part of using a Camp Chef oven in your campervan or bus conversion.
 We highly recommend having a hardwired propane detector in your campervan.
-While a battery-powered propane detector will work, there is a risk of having the batteries die and not having spares on hand to replace them.
+While a battery-powered propane detector will work, there is a risk of the batteries dying and not having spares on hand to replace them.
 There is a smaller risk of having your detector offline with a hardwired propane detector wired into your campervan electrical system.

 It is essential not to forget to test your propane detector.
 We like to test our detector every time we refill our onboard propane.
 We spray a can of compressed air that we hold upside down at our detector to test it.
 One short burst should be enough to set off the alarm.

 Just having a hardwired propane detector is not enough.
-Heat mitigation is the other part of using a portable oven inside your campervan.
+Heat mitigation is another part of using a portable oven inside your campervan.
 Heat mitigation is so necessary because you do not want any excess heat entering the wood surrounding the oven.
-The heat build-up will dry out the surrounding wood and create a fire risk over time.
+The heat build-up will dry the surrounding wood and create a fire risk over time.

 The propane detector we use: